gt-crnch-rg/read-the-docs/docs/reconfig/intel/oneapi-fpga-getting-started.rst

 ---------------
 We appreciate the donation of software licenses from Intel's University Program.

-Xilinx FPGA Hardware
+Intel FPGA Hardware
 --------------------

-Currently, the Rogues Gallery hosts the following Xilinx FPGA hardware.
+Currently, the Rogues Gallery hosts the following Intel FPGA hardware.

 .. list-table:: **Server-based Hardware**
     :widths: auto